Two Rohingya women killed as Myanmar army shells village: MP

 Civilian authorities govern jointly with the military in an awkward constitutional arrangement that reserves great powers for the commander-in-chief.

 Reporting by Thu Thu Aung.
-Writing by Poppy McPherson; Editing by Sam Holmes
+Writing by Poppy McPherson; Editing by Sam Holmes and Michael Perry